marcin-kli/MP1/README.md

 ___
 # Testing

+## Functionality testing

- I used Mozilla web developer tolls and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.
+ I used Mozilla web developer tools and Chrome developer tools throughout the project for testing and solving problems with responsiveness and style issues.

  [Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB) extension to chrome browser was very helpful.

+## Compatibility testing
+ Site was tested across multiple virtual mobile devices and browsers.
+I checked all supported devices in both Mozilla web developer tolls and Chrome developer tools.

+ I tested on hardware devices such as: Lenovo ideapad with Ubuntu and Windows OS's, Lenovo smartphone with Android 7, Google pixel 3 with Android 11.

+## Code Validation
  At the and of the project I used [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) to validate CSS and [Nu Html Checker](https://validator.w3.org/) to test HTML

 ## User stories testing